 This course provides public managers with the basic knowledge to successfully invest in and manage strategic information technology projects.

 PUBA 734.
-Community Revitalization Methods.
+Community Development & Revitalization Techniques.
 3 Credits.

 PUBA 735.
 Community Revitalization Applied.
 3 Credits.